pivotal/docs-tas-adapter/scaling.md

-For managed clusters that come from public-cloud IaaSes, you generally won't have direct control over how the control plane is provisioned, so you won't be able to scale up control place resources.
+For managed clusters that come from public-cloud IaaSes, you generally won't have direct control over how the control plane is provisioned, so you won't be able to scale up control plane resources.
 If you are managing your own Kubernetes clusters, you must ensure you have provisioned adequate capacity for the `apiserver` and `etcd` components.
 See the [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/) as a